sillsdev/CompactNHunspell/README.md

 ```text
 <add key="CompactNHunspell.Restricted" value="true" />
 ```
-* To force the use specific underlying spell checker set the following (using types derived from the BaseHunspell class)
+* To force the use of a specific underlying spell checker set the following (using types derived from the BaseHunspell class)
 ```text
 <add key="CompactNHunspell.OverrideType" value="CompactNHunspell.HunspellLinux" />
 ```